waynecarter/simple-intelligence/README.md

 ### Demo Cards

 The demo app is trained to recognize the products in it's catalog using the camera.
-To help demonstrating these capabilities, you can download the PDF of demo cards [here](images/demo-cards.pdf) and use them from your computer or print them out on physical cards.
+To help demonstrating these capabilities, [download the demo cards PDF](images/demo-cards.pdf) and use them from your computer or print them out.
 Here are a few examples of cards from the set:

 ![Demo Card Examples](images/demo-card-examples.png)